Skenvy/Skenvy/.github/README.md

 ## Projects 📂

 > [!NOTE]
-> I maintain several niche packages that besides their respective typical hosts, also live in [GitHub Packages.](https://github.com/Skenvy?tab=packages)
+> I maintain several niche packages that besides their respective typical hosts, also live in [GitHub Packages](https://github.com/Skenvy?tab=packages).
+>
+> My open source contributions to other repositories can be seen [here](https://github.com/pulls?q=is%3Apr+author%3Askenvy+-user%3Askenvy).
+You can similarly see yours [here](https://github.com/pulls?q=is%3Apr+author%3A%40me+-user%3A%40me+).
 >
 > There's also my [gists](https://gist.github.com/Skenvy).
 One that I have favourited because I regularly access it is [SSH for multiple GH accounts](https://gist.github.com/Skenvy/8e16d4f044707e63c670f5b487da02c0).